Interesting Facts About Iceland

 Fun Facts about Iceland

-You cannot sell pants, boxers, thongs, and jockstraps with the Icelandic flag on them.
+You cannot sell knickers, boxers, thongs, and jockstraps with the Icelandic flag on them.

 Iceland has the only artificially heated ocean beach.